 Conditions for licencing and qualification

-Each Party shall ensure that measures relating to licensing requirements and procedures, as transparent and accessible.
+1. Each Party shall ensure that measures relating to licensing requirements and procedures, as well as qualification requirements and procedures are based on criteria which preclude the competent authorities from exercising their power of assessment in an arbitrary manner.